AmyVaughn8/sign-language-translator/README.md

 This project was completed in collaboration with:
 - Amy Vaughn
-- Daniel Ung
+- Daniel Ung @DannyMang
-- Alfredo Medina
+- Alfredo Medina @Juuicee
+- Johnny Nguyen @nguyenjl6